MicrosoftDocs/azure-dev-docs/articles/javascript/configure-local-development-environment.md

 Replace the values shown in these commands with those of your specific service principal.

-To retrieve your subscription ID, run the [`az account show`](/cli/azure/account?view=azure-cli-latest#az-account-show) command and look for the `id` property in the output.

-For convenience, create a *.sh* or *.cmd* file with these commands that you can run whenever you open a terminal or command prompt for local testing.
-Again, don't add the file to source control so it remains only within your user account.

 ### Install NPM packages

-For every project, we recommend that you always create a `package.json` file using the following steps:
+For every project, we recommend that you always create a separate folder, and its own `package.json` file using the following steps:

 1. Open a terminal, command prompt, or bash shell and create a new folder to the project.
 Then move into that new folder.